ankane/eps/README.md

 ### Finalize

 Now that we have an idea of how the model will perform, we want to retrain the model with all of our data.
+Treat outliers and missing data the same as you did with the training set.

 ```ruby
 all_features = houses.map { |h| features(h) }